kubeshop/monokle/docs/features.md

 ## Handling Multiple KubeConfig Contexts

-If the selected Kubernetes file contains numerous contexts, Monokle will find those and allow you to select the right one for your cluster operations.
+If the selected Kubeconfig file contains numerous contexts, Monokle will find those and allow you to select the right one for your cluster operations.

 ![Handling Multiple KubeConfig Contexts](img/selectcontext.png)